 The use of cameras, audio monitors, and chimes in (a) interior areas of residential settings, including common areas as well as bathrooms and bedrooms, and in (b) typically private areas of nonresidential settings, including bathrooms and changing rooms, is acceptable only under the standards for modifying rights on an individualized basis pursuant to Rule CCC.

-If an individualized assessment indicates that the use of a camera, audio monitor, or chime in the areas identified in Section i is necessary for an individual, this modification must be reflected in their person-directed plan.
-The person-directed plans of other individuals at that setting must reflect that they have been informed of the camera(s)/monitor(s)/chime(s) and any methods in place to mitigate the impact on their privacy.
-The provider must ensure that only appropriate staff have access to the camera(s)/monitor(s)/chime(s) and any recordings and files they generate, and it must have a method for secure disposal or destruction of any recordings and files after a reasonable period.
+If an individualized assessment indicates that the use of a camera, audio monitor, or chime in the areas identified in the preceding paragraph is necessary for an individual, this modification must be reflected in their person-centered support plan.
+The person-centered support plans of other individuals at that setting must reflect that they have been informed of the camera(s)/monitor(s)/chime(s) and any methods in place to mitigate the impact on their privacy.
+The provider must ensure that only appropriate staff/contractors have access to the camera(s)/monitor(s)/chime(s) and any recordings and files they generate, and it must have a method for secure disposal or destruction of any recordings and files after a reasonable period.

 Cameras, audio monitors, and chimes on staff-only desks, entrances/exits, and exterior areas, as well as cameras typically found in integrated employment settings, generally do not raise privacy concerns, so long as their use is similar to that practiced at non-HCBS settings.
 Notice must be provided to all individuals that they may be on camera and specify where the cameras are located.
 If such devices have the effect of restricting or controlling egress, they are subject to Rule CCC.